 In 1935 Walter died, and the business fell to his sons Dick and Hugh.
 It was a tough time to take over any business: the effects of the Great Depression were still being felt across Europe, and a new war was looming on the horizon.
 Undeterred, the Whittard brothers took the helm, their father’s philosophy to “buy the best” firmly entrenched in their minds.

 In 1939 war was declared, and a year later a bomb struck the Whittard warehouses during the blitz.
 “I shall not be sorry when this is all over,” Hugh wrote to his brother, sketching out a detailed diagram of where the bombs had fallen.
 Sadly it ended in the worst possible way, as the “Second Great Fire of London” in late December 1940 blew the warehouses to smithereens.

 Dick later wrote that “it was as though the ground had opened up and swallowed the building”.
 The war had unleashed hell on London, and for a while it looked as though Whittard was finished for good – but it would take more than that to kill the brothers’ resolve.

 The new premises presented new challenges, as well as opportunities.
 The brothers couldn’t get their hands on a new tea blending machine until 1944, so for over three years all blending was done on the floor of the warehouse using special wooden shovels.
-But they had inherited their father’s eye for quality – and rationing presented a new opportunity, with plenty of customers eager to nominate Whittard of Chelsea as their dedicated tea suppliers.
+But they had inherited their father’s eye for quality – and rationing presented a new opportunity, with plenty of customers eager to nominate Whittard as their dedicated tea suppliers.